-Towards the end of the first 12 months, we expect to be building a picture of what pathways to information the different audiences most want used, and therefore to start putting together the partnerships that will be required to deliver them (e.g. with website hosts, app hosts or local broad-casters).
+As we come towards the end of the first 12 months, we are building a picture of what pathways to information the different audiences most want used, and therefore will soon start putting together the partnerships that will be required to deliver them (e.g. with website hosts, app hosts or local broadcasters).